google/WebFundamentals/src/content/en/updates/2018/10/nic70.md

 saved event; Chrome will then show the prompt to the user.
 If they click add, Chrome will add your PWA to their start menu and desktop.

-See my [Desktop PWAs](/web/updates/2018/05/dpwa) post for complete details.
+See my [Desktop PWAs](/web/progressive-web-apps/desktop) post for complete details.

 <div class="clearfix"></div>

-Note: Mac and Linux support is expected to arrive in Chrome 72.
+Note: Mac support is expected to arrive in Chrome 72.
+Linux support was added in Chrome 70, but was accidentally left out of the original version of this post.

 <div class="clearfix"></div>